ruifernandees/event-organizer-2021-interface/README.md

 ## 🚀 Run on your machine

+Note - it requires:
-Note: it requires yarn or npm installed
+- yarn or npm installed
+- **The [REST API](https://github.com/ruifernandees/event-organizer-2021) configured and running**

 > Initial steps
 ```bash